gruelbox/orko-wiki/Hashing-Passwords.md

 ### Download Orko

+One of:
-Head over to [the latest release](../releases/latest) and download **orko-app.jar**.
+ - _Either_ head over to [the latest release](../releases/latest) and download **orko-app.jar**.
 We will be using some built-in command-line tools.
 Make sure you have a Java JRE installed, at least Java 8 (1.8).
+ - _Or_ simply use Docker: `docker pull gruelbox/orko:stable`

 ### Decide on a nice, long password